 0800 389 0143

-To date the adoption has proved to be successful with Stephanie being invited to see him periodically and the child appearing to be a very happy, settled baby.
+To date the adoption has proved to be successful, with Georgia being invited to see him periodically and the child appearing to be very happy and settled.
 Stephanie also continues to provide emotional support to Georgia.